 A solar simulator, simply put, is a source of photons.
 Therefore if you need photons to conduct your research then you will need a stable light source in order to have reliable and reproducible data.

 Photons are the elementary particle of light and exhibit properties of both waves and of particles.

 Photons have different energies depending on wavelength; the shorter the wavelength the higher the energy.
 When they interact with matter, depending on the energy of the photon, a chemical reaction may take place if the photon is absorbed by a molecule or atom – this is known as photochemistry.

 In nature, photochemistry is responsible for some of the reactions that are fundamental for life such as; photosynthesis, formation of vitamin D and our ability to see.

-Because photochemical reactions happen though a different pathway than those that are driven by temperature (they are usually able to proceed through high energy intermediates which overcomes high activation energies in a short period of time), they are typically faster.
+Because photochemical reactions happen through a different pathway than those that are driven by temperature (they are usually able to proceed through high energy intermediates which overcome high activation energies in a short period of time), they are typically faster.